-The Duke of Cambridge to meet Royal African Society’s members and supporters at their Autumn reception
+The Prince of Wales to meet Royal African Society’s members and supporters at their Autumn reception

 Posted on 5th October, 2018 in RAS News

 On 28 August, Theresa May will pay her first visit to Africa as British Prime Minister, the first substantive visit to Africa by any British PM since 2011.
 This is good news, and a golden opportunity to reset Britain’s relations with the continent.
 But what should her message be?

 For one thing, there is some ground to make up.
 The recent lack of high level government visits, the rapid turnover of Ministers responsible for Africa, and a focus often apparently limited to development and security, has left many in Africa feeling neglected by Britain.
 Many Commonwealth African leaders came to the UK for the Heads of Government meeting in April this year, but it has been largely one way traffic.

 Britain’s relations with Africa have been long-standing, intensely close, important for both parties, and frequently bumpy.
 The legacy of the slave trade and decades of colonial rule leave a deep mark.
 But Africa has now been independent (again) for nearly as long as it was colonised, and this enables us to put a fresh perspective on relations.